Masquerade (1965 film): Plot

 The contract giving Britain the right to the oil fields in the fictitious country of Ramat in the Middle East is coming to an end.
 The current ruler wishes to sell the rights to the Eastern Bloc.
 However, the heir to the throne, prince Jamil, is coming of age (turning 14) and is more lenient to British interests.

-To protect the rights of the British and the Anglo Oil Media Company, the British government, lead by Sir Robert, launch a secret mission to kidnap the prince (with his consent) to protect him from assassination before he can take control of the oil.
+To protect the rights of the British and the Anglo Oil Media Company, the British government, led by Sir Robert, launch a secret mission to kidnap the prince (with his consent) to protect him from assassination before he can take control of the oil.
 Colonel Drexel forces stuffy spy Benson to allow his old America buddy David Frazer, who fought with him in Ramat in WWII, to help.
 Frazer is promised £500 for the work.
-He agrees to help and is sent to Spain to wait at the safe house were they will hide the prince.
+He agrees to help and is sent to Spain to wait at the safe house where they will hide the prince.

 Frazer arrives in Spain and immediately meets beautiful French girl Sophie who offers him a ride to his villa.
 In the car, Frazer meets her friends including a big man with a gun.
-They take an interest in the boat at Fraser’s villa.
+They take an interest in the boat at Fraser's villa.
 Frazer suspects they might be smugglers.

 Frazer takes the boat out in the hopes of investigating the gang and running into Sophie, which he does and they make out on the boat.
 Meanwhile, Drexel successfully spirits the prince out of Ramat and back to the villa in Spain.